Academic Success Program

 - A formal faculty advising program;

-- Individualized tutoring from writing specialists and academic success instructors; and
+- Individual tutoring from writing specialists and academic success instructors; and

 - A post-graduation remedial bar preparation course.

-Additionally, in Spring 2012, LMU-DSOL and BARBRI, Inc., entered into an unprecedented multi-year agreement in which BARBRI, the country’s largest provider of bar review courses, provides academic support and bar exam-related workshops, programs, materials, resources and diagnostics to every current DSOL student.
+Additionally, in Spring 2012, LMU Law and BARBRI, Inc., entered an unprecedented multi-year agreement in which BARBRI, the country’s largest provider of bar review courses, provides academic support and bar exam-related workshops, programs, materials, resources and diagnostics to every current student.

-LMU-DSOL’s policy and practice is to fully comply with the Americans with Disabilities Act (ADA).
+LMU Law’s policy and practice is to fully comply with the Americans with Disabilities Act.
 Qualified students who have disabilities will be given reasonable accommodations, including academic adjustment and auxiliary aids where appropriate, when they are determined to be necessary to ensure the student’s access to the school’s overall educational program.
 For more information on documentation guidelines and the proper procedure for requesting accommodations, see the Student Handbook and Catalog.

 All entering students participate in Bridge Week, an orientation course that is required for all first-year law students.
-Students will learn how to use the tools available to them to acquire, internalize and apply the law in their courses and beyond.
+Students will learn how to use the tools available to them to acquire, internalize, and apply the law in their courses and beyond.
 Bridge Week begins with an overview of legal education and an introduction to how the nation’s common law system functions.
 Students are introduced to judicial opinions and are taught how to deconstruct them and extract relevant information.
-Students are also introduced to LMU-DSOL’s classroom and library technologies.
+Students are also introduced to LMU Law’s classroom and library technologies.
 In the middle of Bridge Week, students participate in a mock Torts class based on cases they were assigned to brief.
 They are later introduced to course outlining and basic legal writing.
-Bridge Week also includes lectures from faculty members on topics such as time management and avoiding plagiarism, demonstrations by the librarians on how to find and use resources, and roundtable discussions by upperclassmen about succeeding in law school.
+Bridge Week also includes lectures from faculty on topics such as time management and avoiding plagiarism; demonstrations by the librarians on how to find and use resources; and roundtable discussions by upperclassmen about succeeding in law school.

 Academic Success Courses

-LMU-DSOL has a formal and extensive Academic Success Program embodied in the required curriculum as a 1L course in the first semester (ASP I), a required two-credit bar preparation course in the students’ final semester for those whose GPA is below 3.0 (Bar Examination Skills), and mandatory ASP courses for students on probation or identified as “at risk” academically in between (ASP II and ASP III).
-With the addition of Bridge Week, faculty advising and individual tutoring, DSOL’s Academic Success Program is designed to benefit all students, increase retention of at-risk students and prepare students to pass the bar exam through courses that are narrowly tailored to increase skills inherent to most successful law students.
+LMU Law has an extensive Academic Success Program embodied in the required curriculum as a 1L course in the first semester (ASP I); a required two-credit bar preparation course in the students’ final semester for those whose GPA is below 3.0 (Bar Examination Skills); and mandatory ASP courses for students on probation or identified as “at risk” academically in between (ASP II and ASP III).
+With the addition of Bridge Week, faculty advising, and individual tutoring, LMU Law’s Academic Success Program is designed to benefit all students, increase retention of at-risk students, and prepare students to pass the bar exam through courses that are narrowly tailored to increase skills inherent to most successful law students.

 Academic Success Program I

 Academic Success Program I is a mandatory, non-credit course that meets twice a week for the duration of the semester.
 In ASP I, students refine their abilities to read and brief cases.
-Students also learn how to synthesize legal rules and better manage their time while in law school.
-They also learn to properly use commercial study products.
-Most importantly, they learn how to apply the law to facts through the basic IRAC method: Issue, Rule, Application and Conclusion.
+Students also learn how to synthesize legal rules, better manage their time while in law school, and properly use commercial study products.
+Most importantly, they learn how to apply the law to facts through the basic IRAC method: Issue, Rule, Application, and Conclusion.

-Students also learn to parse and interpret statutes, helping them extract policy from judicial opinions.
+Students learn to parse and interpret statutes, helping them extract policy from judicial opinions.
 They are introduced to various methods of legal reasoning.
 Much of the second half of the term concentrates on writing through the use of writing labs and grammar software.
 Students receive further instruction on the use of learning technologies such as CALI and the law school’s Libguide study guides.
-Students take a number of practice exams to further their ability to apply the law to facts.
+Students take a number of practice exams to better learn how to apply the law to facts.